documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 ----

-.. warning:: This is an extremely destructive action, because when deleting a namespace it also deletes ALL the resources and services present on it.
+.. warning:: This is an extremely destructive action, because when deleting a namespace it also deletes **all** the resources and services present on it.

 Nodes